Dario Costa: Biography

 On 2 and 3 September 2022 Costa, together with Mirko Flaim, the Red Bull Skydive Team and The Flying Bulls, have performed at the Airpower 22 international airshow in Zeltweg, Austria, a new version of the Red Bull Aerobatic Triple for the very first time in public.

 On 3 November 2022 the book "il Tunnel Perfetto" written in Italian language by Dario Costa and co-writer Biagio D'Angelo was published by Edizioni Minerva.
 Its English version was announced to be published in early 2023.

 After almost a year of work with his partner Prada, in early 2023, the world's first specifically made race and aerobatic flight suit, shoes and gloves were unveiled with two dedicated movies.

-In May 2023, Dario and Swift Fuel GmbH, announced their cooperation to use and develop renewable fuels for high performance aviation engines.
+In May 2023, Costa and Swift Fuel GmbH, announced their cooperation to use and develop renewable fuels for high performance aviation engines.

 In September 2023, Dario becomes the first ever to fly a slalom in between moving boats, in this case the two AC40 from Luna Rossa Prada Pirelli and Alinghi Red Bull Racing teams competing at the America's Cup foiling in Vilanova i la Geltrù (Spain) at about 50 km/h.

-In 2024, Dario becomes the first Italian and youngest ever to win the Living Legends of Aviation "Bob Hoover - Freedom of Flight" award.
+In 2024, Costa becomes the first Italian and youngest ever to win the Living Legends of Aviation "Bob Hoover - Freedom of Flight" award.

-In January 2025, Dario Costa sets his 17th aviation world first in his 15th world first project becoming the very first to fly with an airplane down a ski slope from start to finish gate.
+In January 2025, Costa sets his 17th aviation world first in his 15th world first project becoming the very first to fly with an airplane down a ski slope from start to finish gate.
 The ski slope was the Streif, a World Cup downhill ski course in Austria, located on Hahnenkamm mountain (Kitzbühel Alps) in Kitzbühel, which has hosted the Hahnenkamm Races since 1937.
 The Streif is the steepest and considered to be the hardest of all ski courses of the Ski World Cup.'

+On 15 February, in Afyon (Turkey), Costa became the world first to land on and take-off again from a specific area marked on top of container positioned on the 10th wagon of a 120 km/h moving train, using the same aircraft he used for all his world first actions, the Zivko Edge N544AR, an experimental mid-wing airplane that did not allow him to see any part of the train from a distance of 200 meters till the moment he was again airborne, on his climb out after take-off making this a blind landing and take-off.

+On 15 April, in Maribor (Slovenia), Dario Costa and Mirko Flaim performed the world first airplane-helicopter formation loop.